White-label: run Call2Me under your own brand

 app.yourcompany.com→ in your tenant - Sign up via

-dashboard.call2me.app→ on the default tenant (us)
+dash.call2me.app→ on the default tenant (us)

 Existing users can be moved between tenants by an admin (rare but supported).